jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 tl;dr

 "Understanding how Twitter evolved is helpful since new features map directly to JSON 'objects' and their attributes.
-Queries composed of PowerTrack Operators enable you to find Tweets of interest."
+Queries composed of PowerTrack Operators enable you to find Tweets of interest by matching on these attributes."

 + [Introduction](#introduction)
 + [Fundamental Metadata](#fundamentalMetadata)